2021 Washington Nationals season: July

 Within hours of the walk-off loss, the Nationals began announcing more trades.
 Schwarber, still working back from his hamstring strain, was shipped to the Boston Red Sox for minor league pitcher Aldo Ramírez.
 Hudson, freshly placed on the COVID-19-related injured list, was traded to the Padres for reliever Mason Thompson and minor league infielder Jordy Barley in a deal announced just after midnight on the East Coast.
 Later that day, Gomes and Harrison were traded together in a deal for three minor league prospects, headlined by catcher Drew Millas, from the Oakland Athletics.
 In the biggest trade at the deadline, the Nationals sent Scherzer and Turner to the Dodgers for four prospects: catcher Keibert Ruiz, starting pitcher Josiah Gray, Double-A pitcher Gerardo Carrillo, and Double-A outfielder Donovan Casey.
 The Nationals finished their selloff, the team's largest since moving to Washington in 2005, by fencing Lester to the St. Louis Cardinals for outfielder Lane Thomas.

 Replacing the losses to their roster, the Nationals selected the contract of relief prospect Gabe Klobosits and longtime infield farmhand Adrián Sánchez from Triple-A Rochester on July 30, then recalled their newly acquired reliever Thompson on July 31, as they faced the similarly trade-depleted Chicago Cubs at home.
-Klobosits gave up a run on a pair of hits in his major league debut on July 30, while another fresh roster addition, infielder Luis García, hit a home run to help lead Espino and the Nationals over the Cubs.
+Klobosits gave up a run on a pair of hits in his major league debut on July 30, while another fresh roster addition, infielder Luis García Jr., hit a home run to help lead Espino and the Nationals over the Cubs.
 The Cubs evened the series on July 31, hammering Ross for five runs—four of them scoring in the fourth inning, thanks in part to a two-run shot to straightaway center by Rafael Ortega—and knocking him out in the fifth inning.
 Long man Jefry Rodríguez negotiated three innings of relief, allowing one more run, while battling command issues.
 After being stymied by Cubs starter Kyle Hendricks over seven innings, in which Hendricks allowed just one run on a Hernández double, the Nationals brought the tying run to the plate twice in the eighth inning but failed to cash in.
 Soto grounded into a double play to end the game in the ninth inning.

 The Nationals finished a difficult July with a win–loss record of 8–18, well under the break-even point for the season with an overall record of 48–56.
 They fell 7 1/2 games behind the first-place Mets while clinging to fourth place in the National League East Division.